 Drug driving involves driving with an illicit substance in your system, such as THC (which is the active ingredient in cannabis), MDMA (which is contained in ‘ecstacy’ pills), amphetamines or cocaine.

-It is different to a DUI charge as there is no requirement for the prosecution to prove that you were affected by the drugs – it is enough that you had drugs in your system.
+It is different to a DUI (driving under the influence) charge as the prosecution is not required to prove that you actually were affected by the drugs at the time of driving– it is enough that you had simply had drugs in your system.

 Pleading Not Guilty

 To be found guilty of drug driving, the prosecution must prove beyond a reasonable doubt that you were driving on a road with drugs in your system.

 Police will determine whether you have drugs in your system by conducting a drug test.

 Generally, police will require you to provide a saliva sample via a lick test, however in some cases, for example, where you have had an accident, they can conduct a blood or urine test to detect whether you have drugs in your system.

 If you wish to plead ‘not guilty’ to drug driving, our expert defence lawyers can help you fight the matter by raising problems with the prosecution case.

 A common way to avoid a conviction is to prove that police obtained evidence illegally.
 When carrying out drug tests, police have to abide by certain rules and procedures – when they fail to comply with these processes, the evidence that they obtained illegally may be dismissed and you may be found ‘not guilty.’

 Our lawyers often get charges dropped on this basis.